mintyry/quiz-time/README.md

 ![Correct answer message](assets//images/resultofchoice.png)
 ![Incorrect answer choice](assets/images/negativeresult.png)

-Once the time is up or the user has answered all five questions, the quiz will finish, display a game over message, and the leaderboards page will load up, allowing for user to input their name, which will display among prior entries in a list below.
+Once the time is up or the user has answered all five questions, the quiz will finish, display a game-over message, and the leaderboards page will load up, allowing for user to input their name, which will display among prior entries in a list below.

 If user does not enter a name or initials in the input box, they will be prompted to and cannot move on until it is done.